communitiesuk/submit-social-housing-lettings-and-sales-data/app/views/content/privacy_notice.md

 ## To find out more…

 Social housing lettings and sales data is collected on DLUHC’s behalf.
-Data providers do not require the tenant’s consent to provide this information, but tenants have the right to know how and for what purpose data is being collected, held and used.
+Data providers do not require the tenant or buyer’s consent to provide this information, but tenants and buyers have the right to know how and for what purpose data is being collected, held and used.

 Data processing must have a lawful basis.
 In this case it’s necessary for a task carried out in the public interest meeting a function of the Crown, a Minister of the Crown, or government department.

 You have the right to object, and obtain confirmation that your data is being processed, as well as access your personal data, and have any incorrect personal data corrected.

 Information collected via CORE relates to your tenancy, the dwelling you are living in or buying, and your household.
-Some information may have been provided by you (as a tenant) when signing the new tenancy or buying your property.
+Some information may have been provided by you (as a tenant or buyer) when signing the new tenancy or buying your property.
 Other information has been gathered from the housing management systems of social housing providers.

 Collected data will be held for as long as necessary for research and statistical purposes.
 When no longer needed, data will be deleted in a safe manner.
 We’re aware some collected data is particularly sensitive.
 For example: